Darxo/Hardened/README.md

 - **Target Practice** has been completely reworked.
 It now makes it 50% less likely for your arrows to hit the cover, when you have no clear line of fire (stronger than vanilla Bullseye)
 - **Tempo** is completely reworked.
 It grants 10% more Initiative until the start of your next turn whenever you move a tile during your turn.
 It also grants **Passing Step**
 - **Through the Gaps** is completely reworked.
 It causes your piercing spear attacks to always target the body part with the lowest total armor but no longer deal critical damage on a hit to the head
 - **Throwing Mastery** is mostly completely reworked.
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
-It now allows swapping a throwing weapon with an empty throwing weapon or empty slot for free, once per turn
+It now allows swapping any item once per round, after you attacks with a throwing weapon
 - **Trick Shooter** is completely reworked.
 It makes all Bow Skills that you have not used yet this battle, have +15% Hitchance.
 It also grants the Flaming Arrow skill (instead of the perk)
 - **Underdog** is rewritten.
 It now grants +5 Melee Defense for every character surrounding you, except the first one.
 Compared to the vanilla implementation this defense is now affected by defense multiplier and by the softcap for defense
 - **Unstoppable** is completely reworked.
 Once per round during your turn, if you hit an enemy with an attack, gain 1 stack up to a maximum of 3.
 Each stack grants +1 Action Points and 10% more Initiative.
 Lose 1 stack if you wait.
 Lose 1 stack if you end your turn with more than half of your action points remaining.
 Lose all stacks when you use recover, get stunned or staggered